 If using rolled oats instead of quick oats, measure out ½ cup and pulse them in a food processor or blender to make them more fine.
-Gently stir the oats into the crab.
+Add the oats to the bowl of crab.

-Peel a shallot and finely chop about ⅔ of it, until you have ¼ cup chopped shallot.
-Melt the butter in a large skillet over medium-high heat and cook the shallots in it until they are soft.
-Add the buttery shallots to your crab mixture.
+Peel a medium shallot and finely chop it.
+(It should equal about ⅓ cup of chopped shallot.)
+Melt the butter in a 12-inch skillet over medium heat and cook the shallots in it until they are soft.
+Add the buttery shallots to the crab bowl.

-Store leftovers in the refrigerator for up to three days.
+Store leftovers covered in the refrigerator for up to four days.